Toronto subway: Track

 Line 3 Scarborough used standard-gauge tracks, as the ICTS design for the line did not allow for the interchange of rail equipment between the traditional subway system and Line 3.
 When its ICTS vehicles needed anything more than basic service (which could be carried out at the McCowan Yard), they were carried by truck to the Greenwood Subway Yard.

-The Line 5 Eglinton and Line 6 Finch West LRT lines will be constructed with standard-gauge tracks.
-The projects are receiving a large part of their funding from the Ontario provincial transit authority Metrolinx and, to ensure a better price for purchasing vehicles, it wanted to have a degree of commonality with other similar projects within Ontario.
+The Line 5 Eglinton and Line 6 Finch West light rail lines were constructed using standard-gauge tracks.
+The projects received large parts of their funding from the Ontario provincial transit authority Metrolinx, who wanted to have a degree of commonality with other similar projects within Ontario to ensure a better price for purchasing vehicles.
 The Ontario Line subway will similarly be built to standard gauge.

 Facilities

 The subway system has the following yards to provide storage, maintenance and cleaning for rolling stock.
 All yards are located above ground, though the Keele Yard is partially underground.